Melbourne–Voyager collision: First Royal Commission

-Although a naval Board of Inquiry was suggested by senior RAN officers as the best way to investigate the incident, a series of incidents and accidents during the 1950s and early 1960s had left the general public with a mistrust of navy-run investigations, and Prime Minister Robert Menzies made it clear that an inquiry supervised by a federal judge would be the only acceptable route: anything else would be seen as a cover up.
-Regulations for such an externally supervised inquiry were supposed to have been drafted following an explosion aboard HMAS Tarakan in 1950, but they were never enacted, so Menzies' only option was to call for a Royal Commission.
+Although a naval Board of Inquiry was suggested by senior RAN officers as the best way to investigate the incident, a series of incidents and accidents during the 1950s and early 1960s had left the general public with a mistrust of navy-run investigations, and prime minister Sir Robert Menzies made it clear that an inquiry supervised by a federal judge would be the only acceptable route: anything else would be seen as a cover up.
+Regulations for such an externally supervised inquiry were supposed to have been drafted following an explosion aboard HMAS Tarakan in 1950, but they were never enacted, so Menzies' only option was to call for a royal commission.
 The commission, to be headed by former attorney-general Sir John Spicer, was announced by Menzies on 13 February 1964.
 This commission was directed primarily to investigate the immediate causes of the collision, and the circumstances which led up to it.
 Secondary considerations included the suitability of both ships for the exercise, and the rescue and treatment of survivors.
 These instructions were prepared without the consultation of the RAN.
 The high number of competing arguments slowed the investigation, and it was not until 25 June that the inquiry was ended and the report begun.
 The Spicer Report was released publicly on 26 August 1964.